openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

       feature rich yet flexible tool that feels like it has managed some large (CERN) conferences already.(...)

-
+â€

+â€œ

 [Michal
-        HrušeckÃ½: openSUSE Conference 2011 “ SaX3](http://michal.hrusecky.net/2011/08/opensuse-conference-2011-sax3/)
+        HruÅ¡eckÃ½: openSUSE Conference 2011 â€“ SaX3](http://michal.hrusecky.net/2011/08/opensuse-conference-2011-sax3/)

 Yet another advertisement for openSUSE Conference 2011.
-Something I™ll be participating in
+Something Iâ€™ll be participating in
       as well.
-But this time, all the glory belongs to [Manu Gupta](https://news.opensuse.org/2011/07/05/people-of-opensuse-manu-gupta/).
+But this time, all the glory belongs to [Manu Gupta](http://news.opensuse.org/2011/07/05/people-of-opensuse-manu-gupta/).
-      I™ll be just helping out.
+      Iâ€™ll be just helping out.
 We will have together presentation about SaX3.
 Have you already heard about SaX3?
 If not,continue reading.

 SaX2 was X configuration tool.
 It was using xorg.conf file and it allowed people to set
       various X properties in GUI.
 It was a user friendly way how to set up Xorg.
 But X developers made automatic configuration much better and xorg.conf file obsolete.
-They replaced it with something much better “ configuration directory xorg.conf.d.
+They replaced it with something much better â€“ configuration directory xorg.conf.d.
 You can place just snippets of original xorg.conf file in there to override some properties.
-It™s much better, butÃ½unfortunatelyÃ½it also made SaX2 obsolete.
+Itâ€™s much better, butÃ½unfortunatelyÃ½it also made SaX2 obsolete.
 And even though automatic configuration is great, there still people that want to tweak just a few details.
 These people missed SaX2.
 One of the GSoC projects was to create SaX3 that will be aware of xorg.conf.d directory, respect it and would create just the necessary snippets.
-So your X configuration will stay as simple as possible, but you™ll also have possibility to configure it easily from GUI.
+So your X configuration will stay as simple as possible, but youâ€™ll also have possibility to configure it easily from GUI.

 Manu started working on this project.
 He had to learn a lot of new things, but he put a
       lot of effort into that and in the end, there is completely new SaX3.
 It uses [libyui](http://sourceforge.net/projects/libyui/)Ã½for GUI toolkits abstraction.